 To yonder scaffold high

 Yet another public execution, which makes this ballad a perfect candidate for a nursery rhyme.
 Just a rub-a-dub-dub and turn that son into an animal, maybe a pig.
-But this time it doesn’t go wee wee wee all the way home.
+But this time it doesn’t get to go wee wee wee all the way home.